courageousillumination/deckr/README.md

 #### Joining a Game as a Player

 Assuming the game has not started yet, navigate to the invite link provided to you by the player who created the game room.
 Enter a nickname here and press "Choose Nickname".
-You will be taken to the game room.
+Make sure that you pick a nickname that no other player in the game room has already chosen.
+Also, make sure there is room for you to join in the game.

 #### Joining a Game as a Spectator